jguzauckas/java-7-5_6-searching-and-sorting/0. Notes/notes.md

 Insertion sort is a bit more complex than selection sort, but comes with better efficiency (produces the same result faster).

-The premise of insertion sort is to take an element, and move it to the left until it is in the right position relative to the elements that are already sorted, then grab the next value and move it to the left, etc. The big difference from selection sort is that we are not swapping elements, we are just shifting which allows values to stay sorted even if they need to be outplaced by smaller values.
+We again divide the list into sorted and unsorted sections.

+This time though, we take the left-most value in the "unsorted" list and sort it into the "sorted" portion of the list by moving left until it belongs (it is less than or equal to the value to the right and greater than or equal to the value to the left).

 Here is a visual of what insertion sort does: